-Ceiling Fan, Courtyard, Exercise Room, Garage, Jogging/Biking Path, Kitchenware, Large Kitchen Island, Media/Game Room, Pool, Walk-In Closets, Wireless Internet.
+Ceiling Fan, Courtyard, Exercise Room, Jogging/Biking Path, Kitchenware, Large Kitchen Island, Media/Game Room, Pool, Walk-In Closets, Wireless Internet.

 Bar Refrigerator, Blender, Ceiling Fans, Coffee Maker, Cook Top Range, Disposal, Dryer, Gas Appliances, Grill, Juicer, Kitchen Island, Kitchen Sink, Microwave Oven, Oven, Refrigerator, Stainless Steel, Toaster, Toaster Oven, Washer & Dryer.

-Abundant Closet(s), Air Conditioning, Balcony, Beam Ceilings, Blown Ceilings, Ceiling Fans, Corridor Access, Decorative Lighting, Elevator, Exposed Beams, Fire Alarm, Fitness, Furnished, High Ceilings, Solid Wood Doors, Tile Floors, Walk-In Closet, Washer and dryer, Woodwork.
+Abundant Closet(s), Air Conditioning, Balcony, Beam Ceilings, Blown Ceilings, Ceiling Fans, Corridor Access, Decorative Lighting, Elevator, Exposed Beams, Fire Alarm, Fitness, Furnished, High Ceilings, Solid Wood Doors, Walk-In Closet, Washer and dryer, Woodwork.

 Den, Exercise Room, Family Room, Inside Laundry, Laundry Room, Living Room, Living/Dining Combo, Storage Room.

 Balcony, Barbecue, Deck, Enclosed Porch(es), Exterior Lighting, Large Open Gathering Space, Outdoor Living Space, Patio, Recreation Area, Shaded Area(s), Street Lights, Sunny Area(s), Swimming, Terrace, Under Ground Electric.

 Bay View, City View, Mountain View, Ocean View, Open View, Panoramic, Scenic View, South, Swimming Pool View, Trees, View, Water View.